supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-02.md

 In this lab, you have performed  the following tasks:

-- Created a standard classification flow
+- Created a standard classification flow.
-- Created a conversational RAG flow
+- Created a conversational RAG flow.

 ### You have successfully completed the lab.